Rick-Houser/jeh/_posts/2025-03-22-laying-the-sre-foundation.md

 ![](/assets/img/posts/20250322/prometheus_bkg.webp){: width="100%" height="auto" }
 _Hero image showing prometheus graph view_

-Hey there, fellow reliability enthusiasts!
+Welcome to the start of our SRE foundations series!
 Ever wondered how to take a simple web app and turn it into something an SRE would proudly monitor?
 In this post, I’m kicking off an 8-part series where we’ll start by building a basic observability platform and we’ll evolve that into a fully-featured, scalable, and secure microservices architecture with CI/CD, auto-scaling, advanced observability, and more.
-Today, we’re covering Phase 1: setting up a basic Flask app with all the SRE goodies to make it observable–think Prometheus, Grafana, and more.
+Today, we’re covering part 1: setting up a basic Flask app with all the SRE goodies to make it observable–think Prometheus, Grafana, and more.
 No need to be a Python wizard—this is about the process, not the syntax.

 Let’s dive into the five actions I took to get this app ready for the big leagues, with a focus on SRE skills you can apply to your own projects.

 ## Step 1: Spin Up a Simple Web App
 First things first, I needed something to monitor.
-I whipped up a Flask app—a lightweight to-do list API with two endpoints: GET /tasks to list tasks and POST /tasks to add one.
+I created a Flask app—a lightweight to-do list API with two endpoints: GET /tasks to list tasks and POST /tasks to add one.
 It’s basic, but that’s the point—start small so we can focus on observability.
 - `Takeaway:` Keep your app lean at the start.
 Complexity comes later; reliability starts now.
 - `Action:` Pick a framework (I chose Flask), write a couple of endpoints, and run it locally.
 Make sure it responds to requests—mine returned an empty list ([]) out of the gate.